jkerr321/jen-johnson/content/posts/new-developer.md

 1. How to set an event listener for multiple elements

-1. When declaring CSS styles, a space between an element and class means it behaves differently: H1.new-class styles h1 if it has the new-class class, whereas H1 .new-class (with space) styles any element within the h1 element which has .new-class class ***// this blew my tiny mind; CSS is ridiculous enough and now you’re telling me that something as inconsequential as a space changes what it does?!***
+1. When declaring CSS styles, a space between an element and class means it behaves differently: `h1.new-class` styles `h1` if it has the `.new-class` class, whereas `h1 .new-class` (with space) styles any element within the `h1` element which has `.new-class` class ***// this blew my tiny mind; CSS is ridiculous enough and now you’re telling me that something as inconsequential as a space changes what it does?!***

 1. CSS vs Sass nesting ***// also mind blowing***

-1. What ‘semantic’ means in the context of html.
+1. What 'semantic' means in the context of html.
 That I shouldn’t use ids for styling cos of specificity issues.
 What different http methods do

-1. The map() method creates a new array with the results of calling a provided function on every element in this array ***// I copied this from the internet.
+1. The `map()` method creates a new array with the results of calling a provided function on every element in this array ***// I copied this from the internet.
 I only really understood what map does 3 months ago***

 1. YOU CAN COMMIT CONSTANTLY AND PUSH INFREQUENTLY.
 DON’T ONLY COMMIT ONCE A DAY THEN GET MAD WHEN YOU LOSE IT ALL. ***//another sad day***